 Provides fundamentals of commercial food preparation and restaurant operations.
 Students rotate through stations of a student run café for lunch, developing food preparation skills and hands-on experience.
+Field trips may be required.

 CULARTS 135 CATERING

 Presents practical training for chefs in all aspects of catering including food service, staff and management.